 - Arabic 100 or Hebrew 100—Introductory language studies (1 credit)

 A selection of more specialized elective courses may be offered in such areas as religion, archaeology, geography, history, and culture of the Near East.
 The electives offered vary according to the expertise and interest of the current faculty members.

 - Is financial aid available?

 The Jerusalem Center awards both grants and scholarships.
 Grants are based on financial need.
-The same information submitted to apply for financial aid from the Federal Government is used to determine a Jerusalem Center Grant.
+Current FAFSA information is used to determine eligibility for a Jerusalem Center Grant.
 Scholarships are based on academic performance.
-To be competitive for a scholarship, you must have at least a 3.4 cumulative GPA and have completed at least 24 semester hours (32 quarter hours).
-A.P. credit does not count in this total.
+To be competitive for a scholarship, students must have at least a 3.4 cumulative GPA and have completed at least 24 semester hours.
+AP credit does not count in this total.

 Both grant and scholarship awards vary with the number of students who apply, and the funds available.
-Students may be eligible to receive both a scholarship and a grant; however, no student will receive more than 50 percent of the Jerusalem Center program cost through BYU funding (Jerusalem Center scholarships and grants, BYU scholarships, employee benefits, etc.).
-Government aid (Pell grants, Stafford loans, etc.) is not included in the 50 percent.
+Students may be eligible to receive both a scholarship and a grant; however, no student will receive more than 50% of the Jerusalem Center program cost through BYU funding (Jerusalem Center scholarships and grants, BYU scholarships, employee benefits, etc.).
+Government aid (Pell grants, Stafford loans, etc.) is not included in the 50%.

 While Jerusalem Center financial aid is not a loan that must be repaid, recipients of financial aid are encouraged, if they are able in future years, to replenish the financial aid fund so that future students will also have financial aid available when they need it.